PrathicaShettyM/System_Design/SOLID_PRINCIPLES.md

 5. Dependency Inversion Principle

 # SOLID Principles in detail
-1. `Single Responsibility Principle‍ (SRP)`
+## 1. Single Responsibility Principle‍ (SRP)
 This principle states that - A class should have only one reason to change which means every class should have a single responsibility or single job or single purpose.
 In other words, a class should have only one job or purpose within the software system.

-🌟Why it matters:
+### Why it matters:
  - Code maintainability
  - Easy debugging

+### Situation:
-- Situation: Baker managing the baking tasks and handling other tasks like serving customers, managing inventory and making breads etc - Violation of SRP
+Baker managing the baking tasks and handling other tasks like serving customers, managing inventory and making breads etc - Violation of SRP

 - `BAD CODE`: one class with multiple responsibilities
 ```java